-- 6 Biological value of Whey Protein compared to other protein sources
+- 6. Biological value compared to other protein sources

-- 9 How to consume Whey Protein and how much is necessary
+- 9. How to take Whey Protein and its dose

 What is Whey Protein?

-Whey protein is the main source of proteins.
-It is the highest quality protein.
-It is rich in branched-chain amino acids (BCAA’s) and it is absorbed faster by our organism than other proteins.
+It is one of the main sources of protein, rich in branched-chain amino acids (BCAA’s) and absorbed faster than other proteins.

-There are two kinds of whey protein that are taken from milk, one of them is whey protein, the other is casein.
-When cheese is made from milk, the whey is separated from casein.
-Whey contains only 3% of whey protein.
+There are two kinds of protein that come from milk: one of them is whey protein, the other is casein.
+The whey is separated from casein when we make cheese.
+Whey contains 3% of protein only.

-With the help of costly filtration methods lactose (sugar in milk) and fat are removed along with water.
+Thanks to costly filtration methods, the lactose (sugar in milk), fat and water are removed.
 The final result is two proteins with different quality levels and protein content.

-Whey protein has a biological value of 104 and it is transformed directly in endogenous protein in the human body.
-After 30 minutes of its intake, the first amino acids have already been incorporated to the bloodstream.
+This protein has a biological value of 104 and it is transformed directly in endogenous protein in the human body.
+After 30 minutes, the first amino acids have already been discharged into the bloodstream.

-It can be found in all dairy products in which whey has not been removed during its making.
-However, these foods only include a tiny proportion.
+It is present in all dairy products in which whey has not been removed during its manufacturing.
+However, these products have a very low content.

-There are two main types of whey protein, whey protein concentrate and whey protein isolate.
+There are two main types of whey protein: concentrate and isolate.

 - Whey protein concentrate is low in fat and it has a high biological value.
-Its protein content is of, at least, 75%.
+Its protein content is of 75% at least.

-- Whey protein isolate is the purest form and with the highest biological value.
-In its complex obtainment process, fat and lactose are removed almost entirely and whey protein is isolated.
-Normally, more than 90% of whey protein isolate is pure protein.
+- Whey protein isolate is the purest form and the one with the highest biological value.
+In its complex manufacturing process, fat and lactose are removed almost entirely and the whey protein is isolated.
+Usually, more than 90% of a whey isolate is pure protein.

-Whey protein shakes are generally divided in three categories: whey protein concentrate, whey protein isolate, and blends of whey protein.
+Whey protein shakes are commonly divided in three categories: concentrate, isolate, and blends.

-- Whey protein concentrate has the best protein, however, it also contains the highest percentage of fat and lactose.
+- Concentrate has the best protein.
+However, it also contains the highest percentage of fat and lactose.

-- Whey protein isolate has the highest amino acid levels and it is practically free from carbohydrates (lactose) and fat.
-Whey protein isolate is, therefore, more expensive than the concentrate.
+- Isolate has the highest amino acid content and it is practically carb (lactose) and fat free.
+Therefore, whey protein isolate is more expensive than the concentrate.

-- Whey protein blend is the whey protein powder preferred by most people.
+- Blend is preferred by most people.
 As its name implies, this product combines whey protein isolate and whey protein concentrate, resulting in a high quality product with an excellent amino acid profile and a fair price.

-It is superior in all aspects to other kinds of protein.
-It provides the perfect level of amino acid to our body in order to build muscle, gain strength, and improve performance.
-Bodybuilders and professional athletes know how important it is to consume it in order to build muscle, increase strength, and accelerate recovery.
+Whey is superior in all aspects to other kinds of protein.
+It provides the perfect aminogram to our body in order to build muscle, gain strength and improve the performance.
+Bodybuilders and professional athletes know how important it is to consume it in order to build muscle, gain strength and shorten the recovery.

-It is easy to digest, which means that it will reach the part of the body that needs it quickly.
-It plays an important role in post-training nutrition, when the body is in a catabolic state and needs the immediate supply of amino acid.
+It is easy to digest, which means that it will meet the demands of the body quickly.
+It plays an important role in post-workout nutrition, when the body is in a catabolic state and needs an immediate amino acid supply.

-Apart from the advantages of muscle building and recovery, it is also an antioxidant that stimulates the immune system of our body.
-Scientific studies have proven that its regular consumption strengthens our defences.
+Apart from the advantages for muscle growth and recovery, it is also an antioxidant that stimulates the immune system.
+Scientific studies have proven that its regular consumption strengthens our defenses.

 Effects of Whey Protein

-Since it contains all the amino acid that can be found already in the body, after its intake it immediately ensures:
+Since it contains all the amino acids that can be found in the body, its intake immediately ensures:

 - Faster muscle growth

-Amino acids from our body are lost during intensive workout phases, and when we follow a diet.
-Increasing the intake of amino acids through a shake is a way of balancing the proteins in our body.
+The amino acids from our body are lost during intense workouts and when we follow a diet.
+Increasing the amino acid supply with a shake is a way of balancing the protein in our body.

-Many experts in nutrition recommend adding whey protein to a normal diet.
+Many nutrition experts advise adding whey protein to a normal diet.
 There is no need to follow a training routine or a particular diet.
-Whey protein controls blood sugar levels, provides energy and stimulate fat loss.
+Whey protein controls the blood sugar levels, provides energy and stimulates fat loss processes.

 It is a term that is normally used in bodybuilding to classify whey protein shakes.
 Egg protein establishes the standard biological value in number 100.
 For example, the value of beef is 75.
 However, the biological value of whey protein can reach 170, depending on its quality.

-Whey Isolate has the greatest bioavailavility from whey protein sources, generally between 30-60% more than whey protein concentrate.
+Whey Isolate has the greatest bioavailability from whey protein sources, generally between a 30-60% more than whey protein concentrate.

 Who can consume Whey Protein?

-It has been traditionally used by bodybuilders and athletes, since it favours muscle growth.
+It has been traditionally used by bodybuilders and athletes, since it increases the muscle growth.
 However, according to new scientific studies, it can have many more uses.

 - Bodybuilders and people on intensive training routines